SolutionPr/documents-assignment/README.md

-# 🗂️ CURD documents-assignment
+# 🗂️ documents-assignment
-A simple project for performing CRUD (Create, Read,Delete) operations on files, built with Django.
+A simple project for performing (Create, Read,Delete) operations on files, built with Django.

 ## 📖 Table of Contents